Save up to 25%… Shop Our Birthday Sale Now!

 1. If you are using the turkey tail pet-labeled capsules, then, give 1 capsule for each 10 pounds of body weight daily.
 This will provide the same beta-glucan amount as used in the above study.

-2. If you are using the turkey tail bulk powder labeled for human use, give ¼ teaspoon daily for each 10 pounds of body weight.
+2. If you are using the turkey tail bulk powder labeled for human use, give ¼ teaspoon daily for every 10 pounds of body weight.

-3. If you use our Mushroom Immune Soft Chews, give 1 soft chew daily for each 10 pounds of body weight to achieve immune benefits for your dog.
+3. If you use our Mushroom Immune Soft Chews, give 1 soft chew daily for every 10 pounds of body weight to achieve immune benefits for your dog.

 4. Our Mushroom Relax Soft Chews also contain substantial amounts of beta-glucans.
 Give 1 soft chew for each 10 pounds of body weight daily.
 (You can use this on an anxious puppy to both soothe its nervousness at being in a new place, and improve its immune system.)